Paul Cuffe

-Paul Cuffe, also known as Paul Cuffee (January 17, 1759 – September 7, 1817) was an American businessman, whaler and abolitionist.
+Paul Cuffe, also known as Paul Cuffee (January 17, 1759 – September 7, 1817) was an African-American and Wampanoag businessman, whaler and abolitionist.
 Born free into a multiracial family on Cuttyhunk Island, Massachusetts, Cuffe became a successful merchant and sea captain.
-His mother, Ruth Moses, was a Wampanoag from Harwich, Cape Cod and his father an Ashanti captured as a child in West Africa and sold into slavery in Newport about 1720.
+His mother, Ruth Moses, was a Wampanoag from Harwich, Cape Cod, and his father an Ashanti captured as a child in West Africa and sold into slavery in Newport, Rhode Island, about 1720.
 In the mid-1740s, his father was manumitted by his Quaker owner, John Slocum.
-His parents married in 1747 in Dartmouth.
+His parents married in 1747 in Dartmouth, Massachusetts.

 After Cuffe's father died when the youth was thirteen, he and his older brother, John, inherited the family farm (their mother had life rights).
 They resided there with their mother and three younger sisters.
 The following year Cuffe signed on to the first of three whaling voyages to the West Indies.
 During the Revolutionary War, Cuffe delivered goods to Nantucket by slipping through a British blockade on a small sailboat.
 After the war, he built a lucrative shipping business along the Atlantic Coast and in other parts of the world.
 He also built his own ships in a boatyard on the Westport River.
 In Westport, Massachusetts, he founded the first racially integrated school in the United States.

 A devout Quaker, Cuffe joined the Westport Friends Meeting in 1808.
 He often spoke at the Sunday services at the Westport Meeting House and also at other Quaker meetings in Philadelphia, Pennsylvania.
 In 1813, he donated half the money for a new meeting house in Westport, and oversaw the construction.
 The building still survives.
 Few Americans of color were admitted to the Friends Meeting at that time.